noahehall/theBookOfNoah/_javascript.md

     + Introspection: Reflection tools that don’t alter code, but instead gather information about it are often called

 # TOPICS
+## caching
+  - choosing the optimal `Cache-Control` header policy
+    1. response not resusable ? use `no-store`
+    2. browser needs to revalidate the resource each time ? use `no-cache`
+    3. cacheable by intermediate caches?
+      - yes: use `public`
+      - no: use `private`
+    4. maximum cache life time ? set `max-age=#` to # of seconds
+    5. add `Etag` header
+  - add a fingerprint to files in order to extend cache times and invalidate cache responses
+    1. e.g. turn blah.css to blah.timestamp.css
+    2. else embed a blah.css?v=timestamp inside of content
+### headers
+  1. `Etag`: validation token to determine if a file has changed
+    - if a browser has an asset that is expired, it can make a request to the server for the assets ETag
+      1. if the servers etag === browser etag, it will continue to use the browser version from cache
+      2. if they are different, it will send an additional request for the updated resource
+    - the client automatically provides the ETag token in the "If-None-Match" HTTP request header.
+      1. The server checks the token against the current resource.
+If the token hasn't changed, the server returns a "304 Not Modified" response
+        - which tells the browser that the response it has in cache hasn't changed
+        - updated `Cache-Control` header to be applied to the browser's version of the resource, e.g. to be renewed for another 120 seconds.
+  2. `Cache-Control`: control who can cache the response, under which conditions, and for how long
+    - you can set multiple directives in `Cache-Control`
+      1. `Cache-Control: private, max-age=600`
+    - `Cache-Control: max-age=120`: cache for 120 seconds
+    - `Cache-control: no-cache`: the returned response cant be used to satisfy a subsequent request to the same URL without first checking with the server to see if the response has changed (i.e. via `Etag` header)
+    - `Cache-Control: no-store`: disallows the browser and all intermediate caches from storing any version of the returned response, e.g. for private or personal ifnormation like banking stuff
+    - `Cache-Control: public`: this can be cached
+      1. even if it has http authentication data associated with it
+      2. even if the http response status code isnt normally cacheable
+    - `Cache-Control: private `: the browser can cache it, but not intermediate caches
+      1. this is usually for resources that are meant for a single user
+    - `Cache-Control: max-age=#`: sets the max age for this resource to # in seconds

+  3. `Expires`:
 ## performance
   - javascript is not run on the CPU, there is a javascript VM that takes your code and runs it on the CPU
     - it is a black box, you must be sure you've written your code in a way that does not hinder the VM
+  - types of tools
+    - caching
+    - network analyzes: delivery of assets, combining assets, etc
+      1. yslow, pagespeed, devtools
+    - profilers: measure runtime execution of scripts during life of app
+      1. yui profiler, pagespeed, devtools
+    - cdns
 ### application performance
   - record a start time, do stuff, record an end time
   - node performance